joaodslourenco/ms-spring/README.md

 3 - Access the app through 'http://localhost:8080'

+4 - Use 'http://localhost:8080/swagger-ui' or the Postman collection to check the available endpoints.

 ## Tests
 This project has unit and integration tests.
 To run them, run: